Sara Sheehy worked in partnership with Visit Idaho to create this Travel Tip.

 Day 3: Go Atomic

-With a full stomach and plenty of new memories, hop on U.S. Route 20 and travel home, or to your next Idaho destination.
+With a full stomach and plenty of new memories, hop on U.S. Route 20 and travel home, or continue on to your next Idaho destination.

 Sara Sheehy seeks adventure in the mountains of Idaho and beyond.
 She is the founder of Camp Academy, an online beginners guide to camping and hiking.